-Shared language makes collaboration possible and our Nomenclature needs to evolve and be flexible enough to encourage the changes in academic programming that are developing throughout campus.
-In particular, there is a need to offer compelling, engaging, challenging academic programs which are creatively designed, are grounded in broad global perspectives, utilize new methodologies and approaches, provide future-oriented professional education, and address areas of societal need.
-The guiding philosophy of Nomenclature is that we can improve our academic programs by clarifying and revising the language we use to communicate across campus.
+Shared language makes collaboration possible and our nomenclature needs to evolve and be flexible enough to encourage the changes in academic programming that are developing throughout campus.
+In particular, there is a need to offer compelling, engaging, and challenging academic programs which are creatively designed, are grounded in broad-both global and Indigenous perspectives, utilize new methodologies and approaches, provide future-oriented professional education, and address areas of societal need.
+Therefore, the terminology in this document has been developed with a focus on facilitating change and creativity in curricular development, providing structure only to ensure quality and fairness.
+The guiding philosophy of nomenclature is that we can improve our academic programs by clarifying and revising the language we use to communicate across campus.